Hi! Luck you - Barcelona is such a beautiful city! I've been there twice, and in order of the best things to see...

 If you're interested in shopping, the central area has heaps of nice, quirky little shops.
 A couple of unique Spanish brands are Custo Barcelona and Desigual, both of which have several outlets in the city centre and surrounds.

 Laura nailed it on the head!
 I have one thing to add regarding accommodation: apartment rentals are really popular in Barcelona and are a very trusted business.
-Check out sample prices here: http://sweethomeabroad.com/barcelona/ Can be a very good option, if you are travelling with friends. about 6 years ago
+Check out sample prices here: http://sweethomeabroad.com/barcelona/ Can be a very good option, if you are travelling with friends. over 6 years ago

 Apartments are they way to go for accommodations; often cheaper than hotels with more space and a sense of "living" there.
 Two recommendations: http://www.passeigdegracia115.com/